eclipse-thingweb/node-wot/packages/binding-http/README.md

 ### Server Example

 The server example produces a thing that allows for setting a property `count`.
 The thing is reachable through HTTP.
-Additional additional handlers could be added.

 `node example-server.js`